-A mutual fund is a company whose primary business is buying and selling securities and other investments.
+A. Introduction A mutual fund is a company whose primary business is buying and selling securities and other investments.
 Shares in a mutual fund represent ownership in the investments held by the fund.

-B. Development and Documentation
+B. Development and The development guidelines for stocks in S1140.220, apply to mutual funds

-The development guidelines for stocks in S1140.220, apply to mutual funds shares.
+B. Development and Documentation The development guidelines for stocks in S1140.220, apply to mutual funds shares.
 Many newspapers contain a separate table showing the values of funds not traded on an exchange.

-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 October 2011 Subchapter Subject Page ending with Page M1140.000 TYPES OF COUNTABLE RESOURCES S1140.240 24
+Manual Title Chapter Page Re evision Date Virginia Medical Assistance Eligibility M11 October 2011 Subchapter Subject Page ending with Page M1140.000 TYPES OF COUNTABLE RESOURCES S1140.24 0 24